jebax/daily-diary/README.md

 # Daily Diary Application!

 This is a mini project completed independently.
-Users will be able to add, edit, and delete diary entries with a title and body.
-This full-stack project will use Sinatra and Ruby for front end and model, and PostgreSQL for the back end database.
+In this basic CRUD application, users can add, edit, and delete diary entries with a title and body.
+This full-stack project uses Sinatra and Ruby for front end and model, and PostgreSQL for the database.

 ## Domain model diagram